liwaisi-tech/openai-lib/src/Domain/Models/README.md

 # Domain.Models.Usecases.Client

 This module provides functions for interacting with the OpenAI API to list, retrieve, and delete models.
+You need to set the `OPENAI_API_KEY` environment variable to use this module.

 ### `listModels :: IO (Either Text [Model])`